-Streaming has become the new poster child for music industry.
+Streaming has become the new poster child for the music industry.
 Not only the service makes it easier for users to discover and access unlimited music on their smartphone, but it also allows publishers to earn money.
-I don’t have the stats but I can bet that music piracy must have decreased since the music streaming services became a mass market thing.
-After all, who wouldn’t want to have access to a catalog of more than 40 million songs at their fingertips.
+I don’t have the stats but I can bet that music piracy has decreased since the music streaming services became a mass-market thing.
+After all, who wouldn’t want to have access to a catalog of millions of songs at their fingertips?
 Since the music streaming market is still growing, there are a number of music streaming services on the market right now.
-So, if you are confused as to which service you should give your money to, here are the 8 best iPhone music streaming apps that you should check out to make your decision.
+So, if you are confused as to which service you should give your money to, here are the 10 best iPhone music streaming apps that you should check out to make your decision.

 Note: If you are looking for iPhone music player apps to play your offline music collection, we already have an article on that.
 Click on the link to check it out.